 And I learned how to golf, and I really enjoyed it.

-And I don't think a lot of people know, but the PGA and LPGA, they have these tournaments.
+And I don't think a lot of people know, but the PGA and the LPGA, they have these tournaments.

 And it's just fun to be able to go and participate and make people laugh and do some good things.

-I actually gotta tell you a story.
+So I actually got to tell you a story.

 Another guy goes, can you do that again?